 During the 2.5 years’ evolution of OpenCat, a rough framework is becoming clearer.
 It started from a Raspberry Pi kit, introduced an Arduino as the central pattern generator, and is open to any extensions/upgrade when needed.
 If the following figure appears confusing, just think about how you walk without thinking, and how you plan a jump across a gap.

 For the past eight months, I’ve been dealing with many life changes and hard decisions.
-There were some good offers, but I just got tired with endless talking.
-I wanted to keep working till I have a product, rather than a good story or market research to attract investors.
+There were some good offers, but I just got tired of endless talking.
+I wanted to keep working until I have a product, rather than a good story or market research to attract investors.
 So it's all up to your feedback whether I can continue on the project.

-In June, I quit my job and moved to Pittsburgh, all-in my short unemployment gaps allowed on visa.
-Even until last month, I could not make large orders because of the possibilities to move again.
+In June, I quit my job and moved to Pittsburgh, all-in my short unemployment gaps allowed on the visa.
+Even until last month, I could not make large orders because of the possibility to move again.

 I was lucky to find Factory Unlocked (https://factoryunlocked.com/), a product commercialization center where I can have a working and manufacturing space.
-Unlike those investors who care more on profitability and sales strategy, they really care for what I want to create.
-I also won their free membership during their bootcamp to save budget for the project.
+Unlike those investors who care more about profitability and sales strategy, they really care for what I want to create.
+I also won their free membership during their boot camp to save the budget for the project.
 I learned laser cutting from their training programs, watched Fusion360 tutorials, and started to design Nybble.

-In August I turned 30, still unsettled and called my parents back in China.
+In August I turned 30, still unsettled, and called my parents back in China.
 The second day, I managed to tune the first Nybble to walk and demonstrated it on the first Build412 Tech Showcase.
-I won their prize.
+I won the first prize.

-Since then I’ve been focused on Nybble's hardware, because it takes longer period to order new part and validate its performance with other dependencies.
+Since then I’ve been focused on Nybble's hardware because it takes a longer period to order new parts and validate its performance with other dependencies.
 At this moment, the third version of NyBoard is still at PCBA services.
-It has to go through several certificates before it can be mass produced and sold.
-Other components also have approximately 20 days delivery time.
-Supply chain would be the biggest challenge to have those 50 early bird orders delivered by the holidays.
+It has to go through several certificates before it can be mass-produced and sold.
+Other components also have approximately 20 days of delivery time.
+The supply chain would be the biggest challenge to have those 50 early bird orders delivered by the holidays.